 My opinion on the magazine

-I am very impressed with this magazine and what I like abut it is that, as well as being useful, the articles are actually interesting and relevant to current Italian cultural affairs.
-To give you an example, in this issue there is an article about Val di Susa (a beautiful valley in the Alps often in the news because of a controversial project of building a high speed railway through it), a piece about the carnival in Venice (with a focus on Venetian food!), suggestions for books to read and an article about Italy and fashion.
+I am very impressed with this magazine and what I like about it is that, as well as being useful, the articles are actually interesting and relevant to current Italian cultural affairs.
+To give you an example, in this issue there is an article about Val di Susa (a beautiful valley in the Alps often in the news because of a controversial project of building a high speed railway through it, read abuot the valley here), a piece about the carnival in Venice (with a focus on Venetian food!), suggestions for books to read and an article about Italy and fashion.

 Disclaimer: I received a free copy of the magazine for reviewing purposes but all opinions on this post are my own and come from my genuine appraisal of the publication.